ninglab/CTKG/Schema.md

 >
 > 3,751  (3.5%) wilcoxon (mann-whitney)
 >
+>
+>
 > The number above represents the number of *OutcomeAnalysis* nodes with the specific methods.

+## 11. OutcomeAnalysis-OutcomeGroup relation

+This relation indicates which arm or group specified by the *OutcomeGroup* node is involved in the *OutcomeAnalysis* node.
+For example, the triplet (1791998,*OutcomeAnalysis-OutcomeGroup*,10828807) indicates that the *OutcomeGroup* node with ID "10828807" is involved into the statistical analysis specified by the *OutcomeAnalysis* node with ID "1791998".
+There are 209,315 edges of this relation between 107,294 *OutcomeAnalysis* nodes and 23,923 *OutcomeGroup* nodes.
+Each edge of this relation type has an id "OutcomeAnalysis::OutcomeGroup", and we don't have any attributes on this relation.

-## 11. Outcome-OutcomeMeasure relation
+## 12. Outcome-OutcomeMeasure relation

 This relation indicates which *variable* (i.e., *Outcome* node) the *OutcomeMeasure* node measures on an arm or a group.
 For example, the *Outcome* node with id "3290500" has the title "Naltrexone-induced Changes in BOLD Responses in the rACC Cortex During the Processing of Contextual Cues".
 Then, the triplet (3290500,*Outcome-OutcomeMeasure*,25354504) indicates that the *OutcomeMeasure* node with ID "25354504" measures the "changes in BOLD Responses" on a specific *OutcomeGroup*.
 There are 690,626 edges of this relation between  85,905 *Outcome* nodes and 690,626 *OutcomeMeasure* nodes.
 Each edge of this relation type has an id "outcome::outcomemeasure:XXX", and we don't have any attributes on this relation.

-## 12. OutcomeMeasure-OutcomeGroup relation
+## 13. OutcomeMeasure-OutcomeGroup relation

 This relation indicates which *OutcomeGroup* the *OutcomeMeasure* node measures on.
 For example, the triplet (25354504,*OutcomeMeasure-OutcomeGroup*,10828807) indicates that the *OutcomeMeasure* node with ID "25354504" measures the outcome variable on a group specified by the *OutcomeGroup* node with ID "10828807".
-There are 690,626 edges between 690,626 nodes of *OutcomeMeasure* and 32,241 nodes of *OutcomeGroup*.
+There are 690,541 edges between 690,541 nodes of *OutcomeMeasure* and 32,241 nodes of *OutcomeGroup*.
 Each edge of this relation type has an id "outcomemeasure::outcomegroup:XXX", and we don't have any attributes on this relation.

-## 13. Study-BaselineGroup relation
+## 14. Study-BaselineGroup relation

 This relation indicates which *Study* the specific *BaselineGroup* belongs to.
 For example, the triplet (NCT04322526,*Study-BaselineGroup*,10828802) indicates that the *BaselineGroup* node with ID "10828802" belongs to the *Study* with ID "NCT04322526".
 There are 27,068 edges between 8209 nodes of *Study* and 27,068 nodes of *BaselineGroup*.
 Each edge of this relation type has an id "study::baselinegroup:XXX", and we don't have any attributes on this relation.

-## 14. BaselineGroup-BaselineRecord relation
+## 15. BaselineGroup-BaselineRecord relation

 This relation indicates which *BaselineGroup* the measurement value in the *BaselineRecord* node belongs to.
 For example, the triplet (10828802,*BaselineGroup-BaselineRecord*,12255269) indicates that the *BaselineRecord* node with ID "12255269" is for the *BaselineGroup* with ID "10828802".
 There are 315,533 edges between 27,068 nodes of *BaselineGroup* and 315,533 nodes of *BaselineRecord*.
 Each edge of this relation type has an id "baselinegroup::baselinerecord:XXX".